emmakulla/Team-Cool-25/content/SophieFarrell/phase4BlogSophie.md

   - organized visualizations into tabs on page
 17. Parent Daycare Profile page
   - created page (version of daycare profile that shows less information and can't be edited)
-18. Deleted unecessary pages and routes
+18. Deleted unecessary pages and routes and tables
+19. Presentation prep
+  - redid database schema for presentation